usmanzaheer1995/spring-boot-demo/Readme.md

 ## Notes
 - You must use the `make` command to run db migrations as flyway will not run on application startup
+- To generate the resources, pass along the `DEMO_ENV` environment variable corresponding to your environment (local or prod in this case).
+For example, `make generate/reources DEMO_ENV=local`

 ## License